-In 2021/22 Outward generated £11.69m in funding for care and support services, closely in line with the previous year.
+In 2022/23 Outward attracted £11.3m in funding for care and support services, down £0.6m on the previous year.
 Newlon residents are beneficiaries of many of those services that have been especially vital over the past year.
 Occupancy was maintained at a level of 92% which is below Outward's target of 94%.